 Help make this website the best resource for new PHP programmers!
 Contribute on GitHub

 If you are getting started with PHP, start with the current stable release of PHP 8.0.
 PHP 8.x adds many new features over the older 7.x and 5.x versions.
 The engine has been largely re-written, and PHP is now even quicker than older versions.
 PHP 8.0 is a major update of the language and contains many new features and optimizations.

 You should try to upgrade to the latest stable version quickly - PHP 5.6 is already End of Life.
 Upgrading is easy, as there are not many backwards compatibility breaks.
 If you are not sure which version a function or feature is in, you can check the PHP documentation on the php.net website.

 With PHP 5.4 or newer, you can start learning PHP without installing and configuring a full-fledged web server.
 To start the server, run the following command from your terminal in your project’s web root:

 macOS comes prepackaged with PHP but it is normally a little behind the latest stable release.
 There are multiple ways to install the latest PHP version on macOS.

 Homebrew is a package manager for macOS that helps you easily install PHP and various extensions.
-The Homebrew core repository provides “formulae” for PHP 5.6, 7.0, 7.1, and 7.2.
+The Homebrew core repository provides “formulae” for PHP 5.6, 7.0, 7.1, 7.2, 7.3, 7.4, and PHP 8.0.
 Install the latest version with this command:

 brew install email@example.com